amdw/boilerplate/README.md

 	...
 17 more
 ```

+(The reason the property filename does not appear is presumably that Spring
+allows a hierarchy of property sources, so it does not know that the missing
+property was supposed to come from the file, as opposed to, for example, the
+command line.)

 Ask yourself which of these two error messages you would prefer to see in a
 real application!
 I know my answer.